 Tired of the boring and predictable "playlists" heard on most FM rock-stations these days?
 Looking for some- thing fresh, new and exciting?
 Well, you've come to the right place!
-This webpage is dedicated to promoting the music of cutting-edge bands and artists who are pushing rock music into new and interesting directions!
+This web page is dedicated to promoting the music of cutting-edge bands and artists who are pushing rock music into new and interesting directions.
+If you're a frequent radio listener, check out our "Music From the Cutting Edge of Rock" radio program below!

 Progressive rock?
 Space rock?
 Pigeon hole it however you like.
 It sounds refreshingly different from the typical crap now being played on today's "cookie-cutter" ( MOTR ) rock stations.Bands that push musical creativity to it's limits ( -with their extended instrumentals, engaging lyrics and complex "concept album" storylines ).
 That's what you'll find here.
 Wave goodbye to the "boring and predictable".
 Hear what you've been missing!